sonnn1505/Studying/speaking-park1.md

 Yes, I enjoy reading books.

 ### 2. What kind of books do you like to read?
 [Why?]
-I like to read fiction, especially mystery and science fiction, because they are engaging and stimulate my imagination.
+I like to read fiction, especially mystery and science fiction because they are engaging and stimulate my imagination.

 ### 3. Where do you like to read?
 [Why?]
 I like to read in a quiet and comfortable place, such as my living room or a cozy cafe, because it helps me focus and enjoy the book.